-■ In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
-Throughout the module, guide students toward more specific responses (example: "I practiced making the sounds for letters that I know, and that will help me figure out what a word is").
+In the Closing, students debrief a specific new learning or skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
+Throughout the module, guide students toward more specific responses (example: "I tapped out the sound for each letter I saw and then I blended them to say the word!").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to partner).

-- Phonemic Blending and Segmentation, introduced in Cycle 12, focuses students' attention on isolating and identifying the individual phonemes in words.
-Continue explicitly modeling and supporting students as they become familiar with the practice. - In Work Time A, students segment and blend single-syllable words with three phonemes, including the vowel phoneme /a/.
+- This and the remaining lessons in Cycle 14 focus on the vowel phoneme /i/ and its grapheme "i" while revisiting /a/ ("a") from Cycle 13. - The Phonemic Blending and Segmentation, introduced in Cycle 12, focuses students' attention on isolating and identifying the individual phonemes in words.
+Continue explicitly modeling and supporting students as they become familiar with the practice. - In Work Time A, students segment and blend single-syllable words with three phonemes.
 This practice continues to refine students' ability to focus on and analyze the sounds within words.
 Phonemic awareness, the ability to focus on the separate, individual sounds (phonemes), is crucial for reading and spelling development.
 When students have trouble separating phonemes (sounds) in words, it can be challenging to attach phonemes to graphemes (letters) and use that knowledge to decode (read) and encode (spell) words. - A thumb-tapping technique is used to support phonemic segmentation.
 In this technique, teachers show students how to represent each individual sound (in order) that they hear in a word.
 The technique begins by slowly saying the word and tapping the index finger to the thumb for the first sound.
 When the mouth changes position to move to the next sound, the next finger (middle finger) is tapped to the thumb.
 The process continues for the final sound.
 This serves as a kinesthetic representation of phonemic segmentation (separating sounds in words).
+The thumb-tapping technique allows students to make a kinesthetic connection to the letter sounds.
+To demonstrate the blending of the phonemes, the thumb is run under the fingers while pronouncing the whole word. - The terms "segment" and "blend" are used in this lesson.
+Consider modeling the definition of "segment" by opening the left hand, palm up, and gently "breaking" it into parts with the right hand (at a 90-degree angle).
+Consider modeling "blend" by drawing both hands in and joining them in front of you.